RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-03-10-newsletter.md

 ### News

-The [UKRN Academy](https://www.ukrn.org/ukrn-academy/) forum was created for doctoral students working on reproducibility and metascience projects.
+The **[UKRN Academy](https://www.ukrn.org/ukrn-academy/)** forum was created for doctoral students working on reproducibility and metascience projects.
 It is a part of the [UK Reproducibility Network](https://www.ukrn.org/).

 ---

-The Society of Research Software Engineering have published their [strategy for 2020/2021](https://society-rse.org/the-society-of-research-software-engineering-strategy-2020-2021/).
+The **Society of Research Software Engineering** have published their **[strategy for 2020/2021](https://society-rse.org/the-society-of-research-software-engineering-strategy-2020-2021/)**.
+Informed by the community feedback event, they've proposed a strategy around the following three pillars:

+* Environment: Creating a research environment which recognises software and its contributors
+* Skills: Enhancing the provision of skills for researchers and the RSE community
+* People: Increasing awareness and opportunities for the role of RSEs

 ---

-The Reprohack NL team have won this year's [Open Initiative Trophy](https://opensciencefestival.nl/the-open-initiative-trophies/).
+The **Reprohack NL** team have won this year's **[Open Initiative Trophy](https://opensciencefestival.nl/the-open-initiative-trophies/)**.
 We'd like to congratulate the team including Anna Krystalli who is also a member of our Sheffield RSE group.

 ---